Sandbird/Dayz.Epoch.1062.3d.Editor.Hive.Mission/README.md

 ## Features:
   - Database integration (yes thats right... [:)]
-  - I would suggest to have a maximum of 200 objects in your object_data table for faster results.
-Took 5min to load 10000 obsj from my real database, so also make sure you dont go crazy with the ***MaxVehicleLimit***, ***MaxDynamicDebris*** values in the init.sqf
+  - I would suggest to have a maximum of 100 objects in your object_data table for faster results.
+Took 5min to load 10000 objs from my real database, so also make sure you dont go crazy with the ***MaxVehicleLimit***, ***MaxDynamicDebris*** values in the init.sqf
 - Fully working GUI, zombies, hit registration, addactions, everything!
 - Write code and execute it on the fly.
 No need to start a server and join with a client to test things.
 - 100% of your scripts will work! (dynamic weather, default loadouts, custom scripts etc)